A Git workflow with the terminal

 Open the terminal, navigate to a location where you want to clone the project and run:

-git clone git@github.com:selinaZitrone/cookBook-Selina.git
+git clone https://github.com/selinaZitrone/cookBook.git

 (Of course replace the address with the repository you actually want to clone).

-to navigate into the newly cloned project.
 You can see in the last line that I am in a Git repository, because the branch name is indicated in blue:

 Step 2: Create a new branch

-You can create a new branch with the name “add_vegan_pie” just run
+To create a new branch with the name “add_vegan_pie” just run

 git branch add_vegan_pie